 Don’t you love these frizzle sizzle pansies?
 Adorable, I say.

-For the orange caddy, I stencilled HERBS across the front using self-adhesive stencils and charcoal paint I had left over from my tea towel project.
+For the orange caddy, I stencilled HERBS across the front using self-adhesive stencils and charcoal paint I had left over from my printed tea towel project.
 Then, I lightly sanded the letters to give them a slightly-weathered look.

 I like how it serves as a garden tool caddy…

-Or a cute little herb planter.
+Or, it can simply be a cute little herb planter.

 Ready to take a look at the other Plants & Flowers projects?